The agent OS.

 Two phases.
 One operating system.

 Clawdaemons ships in two phases.
 Phase 1 is the hosting layer — your agents always-on, with the OS primitives they need.
-Phase 2 stitches Hermes and Deer Flow together so a single daemon can delegate across frameworks without you rewriting the agent.
+Phase 2 stitches Hermes and Deer Flow together so a single daemon delegates across frameworks without you rewriting the agent.
+Both phases are live as of v0.2.0.

 Agent hosting.